Running Harmonie under ecFlow

 Finding the port and host of the ecFlow server

 The server on which ecFlow is running is defined with variable $ECF_HOST, the port with ECF_PORT, set in Env_system or derived.
-On the VMs on ECMWF Atos machine in Bologna ECF_HOST=ecflow-gen-${USER}-001 and ECF_PORT=3141 for all users.
+On the VMs on ECMWF Atos machine in Bologna ECF_PORT=3141 for all users, and ECF_HOST=ecflow-gen-${USER}-001 or ECF_HOST=ecfg-${user}-1 for newer users.
+On ECMWF's Atos, Harmonie tries to select the appropriate ECFHOST in `Envsubmit`.

 Information about server variables can be found by running: